Learn things that don't change

 16. Fundamentals Of Software Architecture by Mark Richards and Neil Ford.

-This book offers the first thorough examination of software architecture's numerous facets.
+This book provides the first comprehensive examination of the various facets of software architecture.
 It covers architectural characteristics, patterns, component selection, diagramming and presenting architecture, evolutionary architecture, and many other topics for aspiring and practicing architects.

 17. Clean Architecture by Uncle Bob Martin.

-The book introduces necessary disciplines and practices for software architects using design principles to address function, component separation, and data management.
-It shows how to use different high-level structures for various kinds of applications and how to define appropriate boundaries and layers.
+The book introduces the necessary disciplines and practices for software architects, utilizing design principles to address function, component separation, and data management.
+It demonstrates how to utilize various high-level structures for different types of applications and how to define appropriate boundaries and layers.

 18. Software Architecture The Hard Parts by Neal Ford, Mark Richards, Pramod Sadalage, and Zhamak Dehghani.

-This book reveals how to choose proper architecture for different solutions among various compromises.
+This book reveals how to select the proper architecture for various solutions, considering different compromises.
 You will learn to analyze trade-offs, document your decisions, and understand the complexities of breaking apart monolithic applications.
 It also shows how to handle data in a highly distributed architecture.

 19. Domain Driven Design Quickly by Abel Avram and Floyd Marinescu (Free Ebook).

-This is probably the best book on DDD.
+This is probably the best book on Domain-Driven Design (DDD).
 It shows the DDD approach with concrete examples that build an actual project.
-It also explains the hexagonal architecture typically associated with DDD.
+It also explains the hexagonal architecture typically associated with Domain-Driven Design (DDD).
 It is a summary of Eric Evans's “Domain-Driven Design” book.

 20. A Philosophy of Software Design by John Ousterhout.

 This book explains how to break down complicated software systems into independently implementable pieces.
-After that, it discusses philosophical concerns about approaching the software design process and offers a list of design guidelines to follow.
+Following this, it addresses philosophical concerns about approaching the software design process and provides a list of design guidelines to follow.
 The book also presents a list of warning signs for bad design.
-It is a great companion to the Clean Code as it offers a different perspective.
+It is a great companion to Clean Code as it offers a different perspective.

 Distributed Systems